 ABOUT THE COLLECTION

 The works collected by El Museo are at the heart of our mission as a museum and cultural center.
-Now 6,500 objects strong, the collection is rooted in work by the Puerto Rican artists of our founding community, and has grown to include art from diverse Caribbean, Latino, and Latin American cultures.
+Now more than 8,000 objects strong, the collection is rooted in work by the Puerto Rican artists of our founding community, and has grown to include art from diverse Caribbean, Latino, and Latin American cultures.

 Modern and Contemporary art, particularly strong in Post War (1950 – the present) works, including paintings (over 400), photography (over 700), and other contemporary, mixed-media and three-dimensional and time-based forms, such as video, primarily created by New York-based Latino artists (in total, over 1,500 works).